 1. Measure flour correctly

-- Dough is thick and/or crumbly
+- Dough is thick, stiff, or crumbly

-- Cookies don't spread in the oven
+- Cookies don't spread while baking

-- Cookies turn out dry
+- Baked cookies turn out dry

 - Cookies have a strong flour flavor